mattyoung101/musicvis3d/paper/major.typ

 driven by magnets) to vibrate, which creates the sensation of sound.
 A typical digital audio signal is shown in @fig:audiosignal.

-In order to build the visualiser, we will need to convert this time-domain collection of samples into a frequency-domain spectrogram.

 #figure(
     image("img/audiosignal.png", width: 80%),
     caption: [ An audio signal loaded in Audacity.
 Top is zoomed out, bottom is zoomed in showing samples. ] ) <fig:audiosignal>

 == Fourier transforms, DFT and FFT
+In order to build the visualiser, we will need to convert this time-domain collection of samples into a frequency-domain spectrogram.
+We can achieve this through the Fourier transform technique.

 The history of the Fourier transform dates back to 1822 when mathematician Joseph Fourier understood that any function could be represented as a sum of sines @wolframFourierSeries.
 From that theory, the Fourier transform was developed.